Near-Resonant Thermal Leptogenesis: Conclusions

 \section{Conclusions}

 In this work we have analysed leptogenesis in the quasi-degenerate but explicitly non-resonant regime, with the aim of clarifying how far decay-driven leptogenesis can be pushed in mass scale and reheating temperature without invoking resonant enhancement.
-By expanding the CP asymmetry close to degeneracy and imposing a conservative non-resonance condition, $\Delta M > 100\,\Gamma_i$ gives a universal upper bound on the CP asymmetry, $\epsilon < 1/200$, which is independent of the effective neutrino masses and the right-handed neutrino mass.
+By expanding the CP asymmetry close to degeneracy and imposing a conservative non-resonance condition, $\Delta M > a\,\Gamma_i$ gives a universal upper bound on the CP asymmetry, $\epsilon < 1/2a$, which is independent of the effective neutrino masses and the right-handed neutrino mass.
 This bound provides a robust, model-independent benchmark for the maximal CP violation available in the non-resonant quasi-degenerate regime.
-Using this bound, we showed that successful vanilla and flavoured leptogenesis from right-handed neutrino decays remains viable for masses as low as the electroweak scale $M_1 \gtrsim 100~\mathrm{GeV}$ with this bound being largely independent of the effective neutrino masses.
-Scans over the effective neutrino masses and right-handed neutrino masses were performed, demonstrating that near-resonant leptogenesis is viable for mass scales above the electroweak scale as shown in figures \ref{fig:thermalscan1} and \ref{fig:thermalscan3}.\\ We then investigated near-resonant thermal leptogenesis during reheating.
+While the CP-asymmetry bound was previously derived in an extended $U(1)_{B-L}$ framework \cite{datta2025gravitationalwavespectralshapes,ghoshal2025cosmicstringsgravitationalwave}, the present analysis shows how it can be consistently implemented within the minimal type-I seesaw and tested across radiation domination, with flavour effects included, and in reheating cosmologies.
+Most significantly, we find that this controlled quasi-degenerate, explicitly non-resonant regime lowers the viable leptogenesis scale to the electroweak scale.
+In particular, successful leptogenesis from right-handed neutrino decays is achievable for $M_1 \gtrsim 100~\mathrm{GeV}$, with the bound remaining largely independent of the effective neutrino masses.
+Parameter scans over both effective neutrino masses and heavy-neutrino mass scales confirm the robustness of this result, as shown in Figs.~\ref{fig:thermalscan1} and \ref{fig:thermalscan3}.\\ We have also clarified the role of the non-resonance parameter $a$ entering the condition $\Delta M > a\,\Gamma_i$, which leads to the general bound $|\epsilon| < 1/(2a)$.
+In this work we fix $a=100$ as a conservative benchmark choice.
+The generated baryon asymmetry scales proportionally to $1/a$, and varying $a$ therefore rescales the overall normalisation of all baryon asymmetry curves.
+However, throughout the viable parameter space the produced asymmetry is comfortably larger than the observed value before imposing this normalisation.
+As a result, moderate variations of $a$ do not determine whether leptogenesis is successful, nor do they alter the conclusion that decay-driven leptogenesis can operate down to the electroweak scale within the non-resonant regime.\\ We then investigated near-resonant thermal leptogenesis during reheating.
 We provided benchmarks and scans over the parameter space showing that successful leptogenesis can occur for reheating temperatures up to twenty eight times less than the right-handed neutrino mass in figure \ref{fig:reheatscan2}.
 We were able to utilise the fact that the reheating temperature is not the maximum temperature to have reheating temperatures below the electroweak symmetry breaking temperature whilst still having successful leptogenesis.
 We found successful leptogenesis can occur for reheating temperatures as low as around $T_{RH}\simeq 10$ GeV without any non-thermal production mechanisms.
 Finally we provided the framework and initial value problem for flavoured near-resonant thermal leptogenesis during reheating.\\ Taken together, our results demonstrate that quasi-degenerate, non-resonant leptogenesis can operate successfully at mass scales down to those typically associated with ARS leptogenesis, while remaining compatible with a wide range of reheating temperatures spanning more than an order of magnitude below and above the mass scale.
 This substantially broadens the class of cosmological scenarios consistent with non-resonant, decay-driven leptogenesis.
-More generally, near-resonant thermal leptogenesis provides a theoretically stable alternative to resonant leptogenesis for lowering the leptogenesis scale from $10^9$ GeV down to the electroweak scale, without relying on a controversial regulator inherent to resonant leptogenesis.
+More generally, near-resonant thermal leptogenesis provides a theoretically stable alternative to resonant leptogenesis for lowering the leptogenesis scale from $10^9$ GeV down to the electroweak scale, without relying on a disputed regulator inherent to resonant leptogenesis.